 We will review any last minute changes, safety, aid stations, safety runners and general Q&A. If you show up race morning and did not pick up your bib and attend the pre-race meeting on Friday, you will not be allowed to participate!
 We are serious about this!

-2:00 - 2:45 A.M - Check-in at the start.
+Check-in at the start.
 This is a mandatory re-check.
-Every runner will be scanned as part of the check in process.
-If you bypass it, and we find you somewhere on the course, then we will have you pulled for a DNF.
+Every runner will be scanned / marked off as part of the check in process.
+This is to make sure no one is dead or missing in the mountains.
 Make sure a check-in volunteer, puts a check by your bib/name and your are scanned into LiveTrail.

 If you drop at an aid station where there is no crew access, you will have to wait until the aid station closes to catch a ride back to the finish area.
-If you drop out, you must notify the AS Captain and turn in your bib.
+If you drop out, you must notify the AS Captain.
 This will help us account for all runners and ensure no runner is left out on the course.

-Please note that there will be road crossings that may not have crossing marshals.
+Please note that there will be road crossings / you will be running on a major road that may not have crossing marshals.
 This could be during the daylight or during the night.
 YOU ARE RESPONSIBLE FOR ENSURING YOUR SAFETY WHEN CROSSING A ROAD.

-If you or another runner has a LIFE THREATING emergency please dial 911.
+If you or another runner has a LIFE THREATENING emergency please dial 911.
 Sometimes the closest aid station is behind you.

 The typical daily weather cycle is as follows: The morning will start out cool with blue skies.
 As the day warms up, thunderheads will build quickly.
 Around noon, intense electrical thunderstorms may commence, continuing until late afternoon or evening, at which time the thunderstorms abate until the next morning.
 The LaSal mountains are typical of the nearby Colorado mountain ranges.
 The Colorado Mountain Club advises climbers in Colorado's mountains to be off the peaks by noon.